 Conclusions: Surgical decompression for the treatment of cervical spondylotic myelopathy was associated with improvement in functional, disability-related, and quality-of-life outcomes at one year of follow-up for all disease severity categories.
 Furthermore, complication rates observed in the study were commensurate with those in previously reported cervical spondylotic myelopathy series.

 Level of Evidence: Therapeutic Level II.
 See Instructions for Authors for a complete description of levels of evidence.

-The Journal of Bone & Joint Surgery (JBJS) has been the most valued source of information for orthopaedic surgeons and researchers for over 100 years and is the gold standard in peer-reviewed scientific information in the field.
-A core journal and essential reading for general as well as specialist orthopaedic surgeons worldwide, The Journal publishes evidence-based research to enhance the quality of care for orthopaedic patients.
+The Journal of Bone & Joint Surgery (JBJS) has been the most valued source of information for orthopedic surgeons and researchers for over 100 years and is the gold standard in peer-reviewed scientific information in the field.
+A core journal and essential reading for general as well as specialist orthopedic surgeons worldwide, The Journal publishes evidence-based research to enhance the quality of care for orthopedic patients.